-PE 100.
+- PE 100.
 Touch Football.
 Fall quarter.

-Includes instruction in history and rules of the game.
+Credit, 1 hour.
+Includes instruction in history and rules of the game. - PE 101.

-PE 101.
 Basic Tumbling.
 Fall and winter quarters.

-Includes instruction in history of gymnastics and the basic competing rules.
+Credit, 1 hour. - Includes instruction in history of gymnastics and the basic competing rules. - PE 102.

-PE 102.
 Track and Field.
 Spring quarter.

-Includes instruction in rules and history of track and field.
+Credit, 1 hour. - Includes instruction in rules and history of track and field. - PE 103.

-PE 103.
 Survival Swimming.
 Fall, winter, and spring quarters.

-Designed to teach a student to survive over a long period of time, even with the loss of use of one or more limbs.
+Credit, 1 hour.
+Designed to teach a student to survive over a long period of time, even with the loss of one or more limbs. - PE 104.

-PE 104.
 Speedball.
 Fall and winter quarters.

-Includes instruction in history and rules of the sport.
+Credit, 1 hour.
+Includes instruction in history and rules of the sport. - PE 105.

-PE 105.
 Rhythms.
 Winter quarter.
 Freshman women.

-Includes (1) a survey of folk dance and rhythmic games and (2) the five fundamental principles of movement and their application to the dance.
+Credit, 1 hour.
+In (1) a survey of folk dance and rhythmic games and (2) the five fundamental principles of movement and their application to the dance. - PE 106.

-PE 106.
 Fundamental Skills.
 Fall quarter.

-Designed to help the student increase his physical fitness and his motor coordination in the basic movements of the body.
+Credit, 1 hour.
+Designed to help the student increase his physical fitness and his motor coordination in the basic movements of the body. - PE 107.

-PE 107.
 Outdoor Education.
 Spring quarter.

-Teaches the basic skill of enjoyment of the outdoors for the individual and the group.
+Credit, 1 hour.
+Teaches the basic skill of enjoyment of the outdoors for the individual and the group. - PE 108.

-PE 108.
 Softball.
 Spring quarter.
+Credit, 1 hour.